araomv/Kannada-TTS/README.md

 # Kannada-TTS
-The Demo for the Kannada TTS using Tacotron.
+The Demo for the Kannada TTS using Tacotro:  https://youtu.be/Y4KA4br3isE